-Phishing is a type of attack carried out in order to steal usernames, passwords, credit card information, Social Security Numbers, and other sensitive data by masquerading as a trustworthy entity.
-Phishing is most often seen on campus in the form of malicious emails pretending to be from credible sources such as UC Berkeley technology departments or financial organizations related to the university.
+Phishing is a type of attack carried out in order to steal usernames, passwords, credit card information, Social Security numbers, and other sensitive data by masquerading as a trustworthy entity.
+Phishing is most often seen on campus in the form of malicious emails pretending to be from credible sources such as a UC Berkeley colleague, technology department, or financial organizations related to the university.

 By tricking campus users into giving away their information, attackers can:

 - Steal money from victims (modify direct deposit information, drain bank accounts)

 - Perform identity theft (run up charges on credit cards, open new accounts)

 Use your credentials to access other campus systems, attack other systems, steal confidential University data, and jeopardize the mission of the campus